Arcadelis/arcadis/apps/engine/README.md

 ## Overview

-The Arcadis game engine combines the performance of Rust with the security and decentralization of Soroban smart contracts.
+The Arcadis game engine combines the performance of Rust with the security and decentralization of Stellar smart contracts.
 This engine provides developers with the tools to create immersive blockchain games featuring:

 ### Key Features

-- **🔗 Smart Contract Integration**: Seamless interaction with Soroban contracts for game logic
+- **🔗 Smart Contract Integration**: Seamless interaction with Stellar contracts for game logic
 - **⚡ High Performance**: Rust-powered engine optimized for gaming workloads
 - **🌐 Decentralized Architecture**: Blockchain-based game state management
 - **👨‍💻 Developer-Friendly**: Comprehensive tooling and clear APIs